BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject4.md

 ## What must the PowerShell function achieve

-- Disable and move users that are to be disabled so they cannot be accidently accessed
+- Disable and move users that are to be disabled so they cannot be accidently accessed[...](PSADProjectSolutions.md#solutions-for-the-ps-projects)

 ## HINTS
 ```